Manufacturing Requirements and Laws in Mexico

 According to the laws set out by NAFTA and USMCA, every product that is meant to be sold for retail in Mexico is required to have a Spanish label before being imported into Mexico.
 Per Global Trade.net: “Most NOMs require commercial information to be affixed, adhered, sewn, or tagged onto the product, with at least the following information in Spanish:

 - Name or business name and address of the importer,

 - Name or business name of the exporter,

 - Trademark or commercial name brand of the product,

 - Net contents (as specified in NOM-030-SCFI-2006 DOF November 4, 2006),

 - Use, handling, and care instructions for the product as required,

 This information must be attached to the product, packaging or container, depending on the product characteristics.
 This information must be affixed to products as prepared for retail sale.
 Listing this information on a container in which a good is packed for shipment will not satisfy the labeling requirement.”

 Complying with Mexican Manufacturing Requirements

 The USMCA agreement and other legal changes within Mexico have made the option to manufacture in the country extremely enticing, particularly when compared to current-day China.
-That said, there are various rules and regulations in the manufacturing process that you must comply with in order to enjoy all the benefits provided via the USMCA.
+While it’s important to know the pros and cons of the USMCA agreement, it’s equally important to understand the various rules and regulations in the manufacturing process that you must comply with to enjoy all the benefits of USMCA.